-The growth management program defines a process for decision makers to evaluate where and how growth is occurring in the community and adjust course as necessary to ensure growth better achieves the community vision.
-The growth management program will work in conjunction with annual indicator reports, to monitor the entire community system by considering environmental, growth, housing, economic, transportation, and other plan indicators.
+The growth management program defines a process for decision makers to evaluate where and how growth is occurring in the community and adjust policies and strategies as necessary to ensure future growth better achieves the community vision.

+The growth management program outlined in this chapter will work in conjunction with annual indicator reports to monitor the entire community system by considering environmental, growth, housing, economic, transportation, and other plan indicators.
 Desired community size and associated metrics provide long-term predictability and means to monitor success and therefore will be key indicators used to monitor growth in the Town and County.
 A range of strategies and corrective actions may be necessary to ensure the requirements of the growth management program are met and the Plan's vision is realized.